seisman/HinetPy/README.rst

 ========

 #.
 Automatically request continuous waveform data from Hi-net
 #.
-Convert win32 data into SAC format
+Convert waveform data from win32 format to SAC format
 #.
-Extract instrumental response as SAC PZ file
+Extract instrumental response as SAC polezero file

 A simple example
 ================

-It's simple to request a continuous waveform data from Hi-net, convert the data into SAC format and extract instrumental response as SAC PZ file.
+The power of `HinetPy`_ make it simple to request continuous waveform data from Hi-net, convert the data into SAC format and extract instrumental responses as SAC polezero files.

 >>> from HinetPy import Client, win32
 >>> from datetime import datetime